Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Methods

 In this study, we employ the same approach as \citet{Cheung+DeRosa:2012} and $E_{h}$ follows

 The case with $\Omega=0$ leads to a vanishing right-hand side and represents a state with a minimum energy.
 We note that $\Omega=0$ does not indicate a potential magnetic field.
-The active region will develop free magnetic energy as the sunspots emerge and move in the photosphere.
+The active region develops free magnetic energy as the sunspots emerge and move in the photosphere.
 We also use $\Omega=-3\times10^{-6}$ and $-5\times10^{-6}$\,s$^{-1}$.
-Larger absolute values $\Omega$ represent a stronger rotation of the horizontal velocity field and eventually give rise to stronger twist horizontal magnetic field, whereas the vertical magnetic field still follows the constraint of the observation.
+Larger absolute values $\Omega$ represent a stronger rotation of the horizontal velocity field and eventually give rise to a stronger twisted horizontal magnetic field, whereas the vertical magnetic field still follows the observation constraint.

 The sign of $\Omega$ is chosen according to AIA observations of the coronal loops above this active region.
-Active region 11640 is a very calm active region, in the sense that no major flares occur in more than 4 days of evolution.
+Active region 11640 is a very calm active region, in the sense that no major flares occur during more than 4 days of evolution.
 This means that the amount of free magnetic energy in this region is not abundant.
 As shown later in the paper, the run cases with $\Omega=0$ can reproduce many fundamental properties of the observed active region.
 In this study, we use a relatively small $\Omega$ to match the condition of this active region.
 A nonvanishing $\Omega$ causes an additional shift in the position of the coronal loops, as well as some distortion of their shape, because an extra nonpotential field is injected into the corona.
-The same trend can be seen in large loop arches from the AIA images of the active region, which allows us to determine the sign of $\Omega$.
+The same trend can be seen in the large loop arches from the AIA images of the active region, which allows us to determine the sign of $\Omega$.

 In this study, we conduct simulations with different resolutions.
 The $700\times290$ array of $B_{z}$ is padded with zero values to a $768\times768$ array.
-The padded magnetogram is then interpolated into the mesh of corresponding resolutions.
+The padded magnetogram is then interpolated linearly into the mesh of corresponding resolution.
 The electric field is computed by solving \equref{equ:curle} and \equref{equ:dive} via the fast Fourier transform method.